Jennifer974/my-projects/anomaly-detection/credit-card-fraud-detection/README.md

 `1646 transactions classified as fraudulent out of 95`

+**Result** : Recall of Logistic Regression is 91% but Precision is 5% : this model is not adapted to detect fraudulent transactions because it is not at all precise.

 ###### ROC Curve

 I plot ROC Curve to choose the best model :